 Bettering Patient Care Through Research

 When you hear ‘pharmacy’, what do you think?
 What comes to mind for most of us is a community pharmacist, the person that is behind the counter managing the dispensing process for your medication.
 While that is the common image, that is only a small part of it.
 There is so much more to pharmacy like the process of developing new medications and delivering those medications to patients.
-We got a chance to explore pharmaceutical research with Mitch Phelps, PhD., pharmacologist and Professor within the Master of Science in Pharmacology online program at Ohio State.
+We got a chance to explore pharmaceutical research with Mitch Phelps, PhD., pharmacologist and Professor within the Master of Science in Translational Pharmacology online program at Ohio State.

 “The College of Pharmacy at Ohio State encompasses pharmacy practice and pharmacy science.
 While pharmacy practice is primarily within one Division within the College of Pharmacy, the “science” piece is prevalent among all four Divisions, including the 3 basic science divisions: Medicinal Chemistry & Pharmacognosy, Pharmaceutics & Pharmaceutical Chemistry and Pharmacology, and the clinical division, Pharmacy Practice & Science.
 The three basic science divisions work closely together to discover new therapies, test those in preclinical cell culture and animal models, and study how disease biology and normal physiology are impacted when a drug enters the human body.”